jenkinsci/plugin-modernizer-tool/README.md

 - `--list-recipes` or `-l`: (optional) Displays the list of available recipes.

 - `--dry-run` or `-n`: (optional) Enables dry run mode, generating patch files instead of applying changes.
-The patch files will be generated at `target/rewrite/rewrite.patch` inside the plugin directory.
+The patch files will be generated at `target/rewrite/rewrite.patch` inside the plugin directory if any change is made.

-- `--export-datatables` or `-e`: (optional) Creates a report or summary of the changes made through OpenRewrite in csv format.
+- `--export-datatables` or `-e`: (optional) Creates a report or summary of the changes made through OpenRewrite in CSV format.
 The report will be generated at `target/rewrite/datatables` inside the plugin directory.

 - `--debug` or `-d`: (optional) Enables debug mode.